beacon-team-agile/.github/profile/README.md

  - Any naming those are reserved as RDS/MySQL keywords has to be labeled with back quotes (`)
    Example: CREATE TABLE `Role`; not CREATE TABLE Role;

+   FYI: You must include backquotes in Java Spring Entity to make a valid mapping.
+   Example: @Column(name = "`User`")

 ```